containers/podman/docs/podman-events.1.md

 **--format**

-Format the output using the given Go template.
-An output value of *json* is not supported.
+Format the output to JSON Lines or using the given Go template.

 **--filter**=*filter*